Parable of the Renegades [BETA Version]

 Next, he focused his attention on someone who appeared to stand out.

-Now Cameron’s Feint was no town that existed for centuries.
+Cameron’s Feint was not a town that existed for centuries.
 As such, its residents had no form of ancient warfare to follow and instead used whatever weapons were available, creating a lot of variety in self-defense among its people.

-From the young toddler skipping gleefully through the street, to the pleasant-looking lady talking on her phone, to the old-timer who looks like he could barely walk, it was an unwritten rule that everyone living in Sarkansas was prepared to defend themselves when they needed to.
-They were no easy targets that you could steal candy from, harass or point at their age.
-Most likely there was a hidden weapon or skill that each of them possessed, but it’s not like they would use them to control their lives.
+It was an unwritten rule that everyone living in Sarkansas had to be prepared to defend themselves if they had to.
+They were no easy targets to steal candy from, harass, or point at their age.
+Most likely, they possessed a hidden weapon or skill, but it’s not like they would use them to control their lives.
 No, they were solely used for defense only.

-It’s not like knowing how to defend yourself didn’t have any bonus perks though, as while several common jobs you can expect to find do exist in Cameron’s Feint, competing in the Underground Arena was a good way to earn some easy cash assuming you were prepared to kick ass or get your ass kicked, hence the Battle Royale Lucas just competed in.
+It’s not like knowing how to defend yourself didn’t have any bonus perks.
+While several common jobs do exist in Cameron’s Feint, competing in the Underground Arena was a good way to earn some easy cash.
+That’s assuming you were prepared to kick ass or get your ass kicked.

 When Lucas heard the bus tires screech for the third time, he knew he’d finally arrived at his stop.

-Out of the bus, Lucas’ shoes found themselves sunken into the white sand outside.
-A big, wooden sign near the bus stop read "Welcome to Moonlight Shores!”
+Out of the bus, his shoes found themselves sunken into the white sand outside.
+A big, wooden sign near the bus stop read, “Welcome to Moonlight Shores!”

-Slowly, with the two steel suitcases in each hand, Lucas limped his way toward a small cottage, carried by a wooden platform and supported by four thick wooden stumps on each of its four corners.
+Slowly, with the two steel suitcases in each hand, Lucas limped his way toward a small cottage.
+It stood on a wooden platform supported by four thick wooden stumps on each of its four corners.

-Climbing stairs felt like a hassle for Lucas, all thanks to a day and three hours of no sleep as well as lugging a pair of suitcases around.
-Lucky for him, he only needed to climb just four to get to the cottage, although each step up felt grueling.
+Climbing stairs was a hassle for Lucas thanks to a day and three hours of no sleep as well as lugging a pair of suitcases around.
+Lucky for him, he only needed to climb just four to get to the cottage.
+Still, each step up was grueling.

-At the peak of the stairs, the door before Lucas had a silver plaque with the name “Dr. Rea Nightingale” inscribed onto it in cursive.
-Lucas set one suitcase down and was just inches away from curling his fingers on the doorknob when the sound of people rushing caught his attention.
-He turned to the source of the sound, only to suddenly get knocked back into the sand with hardly any time to react.
+Reaching the peak of the stairs, the door before Lucas had a silver plaque with a name inscribed on it in cursive.
+Lucas set one suitcase down and was just inches away from curling his fingers on the doorknob when a rowdy noise caught his attention.
+He turned to where it came from, only to get knocked back into the sand with hardly any time to react.

-A teenager with black, short disheveled hair burst through the door.
+A teenager with short and disheveled black hair burst through the cottage’s door in his place.
 Slung over his shoulder was the arm of a soaking wet boy around the same age, who wore nothing more than a pair of board shorts.

 “Doctor!
 Doctor!
 Emergency!
-My friend here is unconscious!”
+My friend is unconscious!”
 The black-haired boy panicked.

-A voice advised him in a calm and somewhat icy tone.
-The sounds of rubber slippers smacked over a creaking wooden floor with every step.
+A calm and collected voice advised the frantic teenager.
+It came from someone whose rubber slippers smacked over the creaking wooden floor with every step.

 The cottage Lucas tried to enter was actually a clinic.
-While its appearance was nothing special on the outside, inside was a pure white room adorned with the standard furniture such as a desk, a few chairs and of course, an exam table.
-Numerous medical certificates and gold medals for Olympic swimming were framed and hung on to nails embedded on one of the walls
+While its appearance was nothing special on the outside, the inside was a bright white room adorned with standard furniture such as a desk, a few chairs, and of course, an exam table.
+Numerous medical certificates and gold medals for Olympic swimming were framed and hung from nails embedded on one of the walls.

-The clinic’s owner was a woman of average height with hazel sharp almond eyes and shoulder-length ashen brown hair.
-Her left sideburns were regally styled into resembling an elegant drill while the opposite side remained wavy and let down.
-She was clad in a white lab gown that was quite transparent.
-It did a so-so job of concealing a navy blue, one-piece swimsuit fittingly worn by her hourglass figure.
+The clinic’s owner was a woman of average height with icy almond eyes of hazel and ash-brown hair that fell to her shoulders.
+Her left sideburns were regally styled into ringlets while the opposite side remained wavy and let down.
+Clad in a white lab gown that was quite transparent, it did a so-so job of concealing a navy blue one-piece swimsuit, fittingly worn by her hourglass figure.

-Dr. Rea Nightingale approached her patient, who’d been laid down on her exam table and scanned him from head to toe.
+Dr. Rhea Nightingale approached her patient, who’d been laid down on her exam table and scanned him from head to toe.

-The worried teen then felt someone tap his shoulder from behind.
-As he turned around, he was greeted with sudden blunt force, courtesy of a steel suitcase loaded with cash.
-He crashed into a nearby wall, the ruckus apparently caught Rea’s attention.
+He then felt a tap on his shoulder from behind.
+Turning around, he was greeted with a sudden strike of blunt force, courtesy of a steel suitcase loaded with cash that sent him crashing into a nearby wall.
+The ruckus caught Rhea’s attention.

 “Lucas...”
-Rea sighed and brushed a hand through the neat part of her hair.
+Rhea sighed and brushed a hand through the neat part of her hair.
 “I would appreciate it if you didn’t add another patient to my workload.”

-Lucas allowed himself to fall backward, leaning on the wall and sinking down next to the other person who crashed into it.
-He grabbed a handful of that person’s hair.
+Lucas allowed himself to fall backward and leaned on a wall before sinking next to the other person who crashed into it.
+He grabbed a handful of that person’s hair, eliciting a wince.

-“Oh, but wouldn’t that mean more income since you're treating another?”
+“But wouldn’t that mean more income?”
 Lucas joked with a barely noticeable grin.

-Then Lucas turned his attention to the other boy.
+Then he turned his attention to the other boy.

 “Right, right, I’ll keep that in mind,” Davis casually said, before Lucas proceeded to shove him back into the wall, face-first.

-“Oh, he’s a friend of yours..."
-Rea commented on how the two were behaving. "...I can understand you being a bit rough on him, but did you really have to force him to the wall?”
+“Oh, he’s a friend of yours,” Rhea commented on how the two were behaving.
+“I can understand you being a bit rough on him, but did you really have to force him to the wall?”

 Lucas paid her no attention as he was more concerned with something else.

 “Just someone I recognized from school,” Davis whispered back.
-“I saw him drowning so I dove in and pulled him out of the water.
-As you can clearly see, he’s unconscious and needs first-aid!"
+“I saw him drowning, so I dove in and pulled him out of the water.
+As you can clearly see, he’s unconscious and needs first-aid.
+Preferably CPR!”

 Lucas glared at the patient, then to Davis, then to the patient again.

-Releasing the grip he had on Davis’ already messy hair, Lucas performed a pulling motion with the fingers on one hand, gesturing Rea to lend him an ear.
-After inching herself closer to him, Lucas, with a hand cupped outside his mouth whispered something to Rea, who nodded every few seconds in agreement.
+Releasing the grip he had on Davis’ already messy hair, Lucas gestured a pulling motion with the fingers on one hand, wordlessly asking Rhea to lend him an ear.
+After inching herself closer to him, Lucas, with a hand cupped outside his mouth, whispered something to Rhea, who nodded every few seconds in agreement.

-Approaching the exam table once more, Rea looked down on her patient, her face just a few inches away.
+Approaching the exam table once more, Rhea looked down on her patient, her face just a few inches away.
 Her neat and curled sideburns lightly brushed against her patient’s forehead and chin, giving those parts a mild tickle.
-Rea thought she was seeing things for a second but did the patient’s lips rise just a little bit?
+Rhea thought she was seeing things for a second but did the patient’s lips rise a bit?

 Not long after that, the patient felt two cold and flat surfaces on his chest.

-The patient suddenly jolted up like he'd just realized he overslept on an important day.
-He awoke to find himself face-to-face with a beautiful nymph, only this one stared cold, icy daggers into his soul.
+In a flash, the patient jolted up like he just realized he overslept on an important day.
+He awoke to find himself face-to-face with a beautiful nymph.
+Only this one stared cold, icy daggers into his soul.

-“You know... faking a symptom can lead to your doctor giving the wrong kind of treatment," An unamused Dr. Rea Nightingale warned.
-"Who knows what will happen if I attempt to cure someone who doesn’t need it.”
+“You know... faking a symptom can lead to your doctor giving the wrong kind of treatment,” an unamused Dr. Rhea Nightingale warned the now trembling patient.
+“Who knows what will happen if I attempt to cure someone who doesn’t need it.”

 The patient nodded nervously in response.
-He was certain that Rea was intending to restart his heart with a defibrillator, but when he peered down at his chest, all he saw clasped in Rea's hands were a pair of gold medals that were moments ago, framed and hanging on the wall.
+He was sure that Rhea intended to restart his heart with a defibrillator, but when he peered down at his chest, all he saw clasped in Rhea’s hands were a pair of gold medals that were moments ago, framed and hanging on the wall.

 “B-but how!?”
 Davis shrieked.

-Again, he felt the hair on the back of his head getting grasped by a shivering hand.
+Again, he winced when the hair on the back of his head got grasped by a shivering hand.

 “You told me you dove in and pulled him out of the water, yeah?”
-Lucas interrogated Davis, who nodded to say "yes.”
+Lucas interrogated him.
+Davis nodded to say, “yes.”

 “I can understand your shirt, but if that’s the case, then why are your pants and shoes not wet?”